hyunjunian/Poor-Charlie-s-Almanack/en.md

 Well, the answer is that the tendencies are probably much more good than bad.
 Otherwise, they wouldn’t be there, working pretty well for man, given his condition and his limited brain capacity.
 So the tendencies can’t be simply washed out automatically, and shouldn’t be.
 Nevertheless, the psychological thought system described, when properly understood and used, enables the spread of wisdom and good conduct and facilitates the avoidance of disaster.
 Tendency is not always destiny, and knowing the tendencies and their antidotes can often help prevent trouble that would otherwise occur.

-> The tendencies can’t be simply washed out automatically, and shouldn’t be.
->

 Here is a short list of examples reminding us of the great utility of elementary psychological knowledge:

-- Carl Braun’s communication practices.
+1. Carl Braun’s communication practices.
-- The use of simulators in pilot training.
+2. The use of simulators in pilot training.
-- The system of Alcoholics Anonymous.
+3. The system of Alcoholics Anonymous.
-- Clinical training methods in medical schools.
+4. Clinical training methods in medical schools.
-- The rules of the US Constitutional Convention: totally secret meetings, no recorded vote by name until the final vote, votes reversible at any time before the end of the convention, then just one vote on the whole Constitution.
+5. The rules of the US Constitutional Convention: totally secret meetings, no recorded vote by name until the final vote, votes reversible at any time before the end of the convention, then just one vote on the whole Constitution.
 These are very clever, psychology-respecting rules.
 If the founders had used a different procedure, many people would have been pushed by various psychological tendencies into inconsistent, hardened positions.
 The elite founders got our Constitution through by a whisker only because they were psychologically acute.
-- The use of granny’s incentive-driven rule to manipulate oneself toward better performance of one’s duties.
+6. The use of granny’s incentive-driven rule to manipulate oneself toward better performance of one’s duties.
-- The Harvard Business School’s emphasis on decision trees.
+7. The Harvard Business School’s emphasis on decision trees.
 When I was young and foolish, I used to laugh at the Harvard Business School.
 I said, “They’re teaching 28-year-old people that high school algebra works in real life?”
 But later, I wised up and realized that it was very important that they do that to counter some bad effects from psychological tendencies.
 Better late than never.
-- The use of autopsy equivalents at Johnson&Johnson.
+8. The use of autopsy equivalents at Johnson&Johnson.
 At most corporations, if you make an acquisition and it turns out to be a disaster, all the people, paperwork, and presentations that caused the foolish acquisition are quickly forgotten.
 Nobody wants to be associated with the poor outcome by mentioning it.
 But at Johnson&Johnson, the rules make everybody revisit old acquisitions, comparing predictions with outcomes.
 That is a very smart thing to do.
-- The great example of Charles Darwin as he avoided confirmation bias, which has morphed into the extreme anti-confirmation bias method of the double-blind studies wisely required in drug research by the FDA.
+9. The great example of Charles Darwin as he avoided confirmation bias, which has morphed into the extreme anti-confirmation bias method of the double-blind studies wisely required in drug research by the FDA.
-- The Warren Buffett rule for open-outcry auctions: Don’t go.
+10. The Warren Buffett rule for open-outcry auctions: Don’t go.

 My fourth question is: What special knowledge problems lie buried in the thought system demonstrated by your list?

 Well, one answer is paradox.
 In social psychology, the more people learn about the system, the less it is true, and this is what gives the system its great value as a preventer of bad outcomes and a driver of good outcomes.
 This result is paradoxical, and doesn’t remind one of elementary physics, but so what.
 One can’t get all the paradox out of pure math, so why should psychology be shocked by some paradox?

-> One can’t get all the paradox out of pure math, so why should psychology be shocked by some paradox?
->

 There is also some paradox in cognition change that works even when the manipulated person knows he is being manipulated.
 This creates a sort of paradox in a paradox, but again, so what.